goudreinette/blog/_src/posts/2017-05-11-writing-a-lisp-explicit-stack-and-stacktraces.md

   liftIO $ throw $ LispError e stack
 ```

-To print a stack trace, the error is displayed as before, while the callframes are printed line by line.
+When printing an error, the message is displayed as before, while the callframes are printed line by line below it.

 ```haskell
 instance Show LispError where